crcn/catchall/README.md

 - `source` - the javascript source to wrap around
 - `ops` - the wrap options
 	- `addHandler` - add the handler at the head of the script (`catchall.onerror = function(){}`)
-	- `uglify` - aglify the script by removing all whitespace
+	- `uglify` - uglify the script by removing all whitespace
 	- `indent_level` - indentation in spaces

 Here's a simple example: